Razorro/ServerModel/README.md

 # ServerModel
-implement some simple server net message dealing model
+*Implement some simple server net message dealing model, as the practise of from knowledge to engineering*